 Information regarding these tax benefits, IRS form 1098T, will be mailed to eligible Stonehill students in January of each year for the prior tax year.

-Student Financial Services staff members are not tax professionals and given the complexity of the tax code, we unfortunately cannot provide tax advice or determine your eligibility for education tax benefits.
+Student Financial Assistance staff members are not tax professionals and given the complexity of the tax code, we unfortunately cannot provide tax advice or determine your eligibility for education tax benefits.
 We can provide you with information about your Stonehill account, which you may need to determine your eligibility for tax benefits.

 Detailed account information is available through myHill, myServices, myBill.
 Many students and families report that in order to determine their education tax benefit eligibility, they need 1098-T statements from the current and prior calendar years and records of other qualified expenses and records of payments made.
 For more information, we encourage you to see IRS Publication 970, or consult your tax advisor.